 How to find dog friendly holidays in the UK

-If you’re planning a staycation with your dog, there’s plenty of ways you can do this.
+Are you planning a staycation this summer?
 Here’s our ruff guide to dog-friendly holidays in the UK, with links to some useful websites for planning and booking your break.

 Planning a dog friendly holiday